raspberrypilearning/make-crumble-sparkle-creature/en/step_2.md

 --- task ---

++ Cut out the cardboard support shape.
-Cut the cardboard support out and stick it to the back of your creature.
++ Stick the support to the back of your creature.
+You could use a cool melt glue gun,double-sided tape, or even PVA glue if you can wait for it to dry (about half an hour).

 ![Sticking the cardboard support](images/cardboardSupport1.png)

-I used a cool melt glue gun, but you could also use double-sided tape or even PVA glue if you can wait for it to dry (about half an hour).

 --- /task ---

 --- task ---

+Now make your creature stand up:

++ Cut out a cardboard triangle with a right angle.
-Now add another piece of cardboard at 90° to the support to let your creature stand up.
++ Add the triangle at 90° to the support shape.

 ![Sticking the cardboard support stand](images/cardboardSupport2.png)

 --- /task ---

-Your creature should now be able to stand on its own two feet... or as many feet as you gave your creature!
+Your creature should now be able to stand on its own:

 ![Standing creature](images/creatureStanding.png)

-My creature still needs arms!

 --- task ---

-Stick any extra bits that you have for your creature.
-My creature needs arms but your might have a tail, ears, wings, a unicorn horn, antennae or whatever you like.
++ Stick on any extra bits that you have for your creature.

-You can fix these in place with cool melt glue or have them moving using split pin paper fasteners.
-I decided to go half-way between fixed and moving and attached mine with Blu Tack.
+If you use **split-pin paper fasteners**, the extra bits will be movable.
+Or instead, you could use Blu Tack or glue.

 ![Finished creature](images/creatureWithArms.png)